-There are four Grade VI classrooms, with 16 students in each.
+There are four Grade VI classrooms with up to 17 students in each section.

 About Grade VI